MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/dependent-assembly-plugins.md

 However, if you choose to sign your assemblies be aware that signed assemblies cannot use resources contained in unsigned assemblies.
 If you sign your plug-in assemblies or any dependent assembly, all the assemblies that those assemblies depend on must be signed.

 > [!NOTE]
 > There is currently a known issue with this public preview.
-You may get a runtime error when a dependent assembly is not signed.
+You may get a runtime error when a plug-in assembly is signed and a dependent assembly is not signed.
 This error is:
 > ```
 > Could not load file or assembly '<AssemblyName>, Version=<Version>, Culture=neutral, PublicKeyToken=null' or one of its dependencies.
 A strongly-named assembly is required.
 > ```